Hiatus Kaiyote: 2017–2019: Side projects and Mood Valiant

+2020–present

 Hiatus Kaiyote reconvened in 2020 and signed a global publishing deal with Warner Chappell Music.
 They began work on a new album inspired by Palm's health crisis and her loss of a beloved pet, as well as the social difficulties caused by the COVID-19 pandemic.
 The song "Get Sun" was arranged and conducted by Brazilian musician Arthur Verocai.
 The album Mood Valiant was released on 25 June 2021, and reached the Top Ten on the Australian albums chart.
 The album was nominated for a Grammy in 2022 for Best Progressive R&B Album.

 In January 2024, Hiatus Kaiyote released "Everything's Beautiful", the lead single from their fourth studio album Love Heart Cheat Code.
 The album was released in June 2024.
 In March 2025, the band's storage space in Melbourne was broken into and a large amount of musical equipment was stolen.
+In 2026 Nai was a mentor for fellow artist Ngaiire's Musik Blok programme in Papua New Guinea.

+In July 2026, Hiatus Koyote embarked on headline shows in Brisbane, Sydney, and Melbourne to celebrate their 15th anniversary.
+They are scheduled to appear at Darwin Festival on 23 August, as well as headlining the new Dingo Festival at Bangalow, New South Wales, in October 2026.

+Style

+In 2012, their debut album Tawk Tomahawk was described as musically eclectic, with songs that incorporating ambient music, rock, psychedelia, lounge music, and jazz.
+In 2026, ABC music journalist Al Newstead described the band's musical style as "A vivid mix of futuristic soul, jazz, funk, R&B, and hip-hop".